andreea1110/ebola-project/lab_book.md

-BEAST has trouble inferring the clock rate if we had time, we would run the analysis with the last 1400 sequences, then take posterior information for the 200 EBOLA doesn't mutate so much --> take the mean and variance of the clock rate's posterior of the paper, and set a log normal posterior with these mean and variance will help the mixing if the clock rate is very constrained, so is the tree height.
+BEAST has trouble inferring the clock rate if we had time, we would run the analysis with the last 1400 sequences, then take posterior information for the 200 EBOLA doesn't mutate so much --> take the mean and variance of the clock rate's posterior of the paper, and set a narrow log normal posterior with these mean and variance will help the mixing if the clock rate is very constrained, so is the tree height.

 Use the same priors for all our origin analyses (especially site model and clock rate).

+Try to use only the first 50 sequences with the 4 locations SCOTTI and and birth death model should run approximately for the same amount of time, and a reasonable one with the first 50 sequences birth death model with 50 sequences: should take 2-3 days

+The more parameters to infer, the more time proposed distribution has to be accepted to carry on But if it is often rejected, you explore way more states than what actually appears on your log file If the model is more complex, it is more likely we end up at places where the likelihood is very low

+If we have 100 parameters and update all of them as the same time, after a million steps we have only updated all of them 10'000 times.
+Compare our posterior probabilities